dschlenk/opennms-cookbook/README.md

 ### jcifs.properties

-This is useful for something I'm sure, but I don't know what.
-See the template or default attributes file for hints.
+See the template or default attributes file for available options.

-### etc/jms-northbounder-configuration.xml

-Configures the JMS Northbounder introduced in version 17.0.0.
-See the default attributes under the `jms_nbi` key for configuration options.
-You may also need to set some JMS related attributes under the `properties` key.

 ### etc/enlinkd-configuration.xml

-Attributes available in `node['opennms']['enlinkd']` that allow you change global settings like:
+Attributes available in `node['opennms']['enlinkd']` that allow you to change global settings like:

 * threads
 * initial\_sleep\_time